 This section of the strategic report describes how the directors have had regard to the matters set out in section 172(1) (a) to (f), and forms the statement required under section 414 C of the Companies Act 2006 (the "Act").
 The role of the board of directors of the company plays an integral part in demonstrating how the directors have had regard to the matters set out in section 172(1).
 During the year the following primary tasks were undertaken by the board of directors of the company:

-- Defining and establishing purpose and strategy including, where relevant, having regard to the purpose, strategy, culture and values defined by Entain plc.; - Monitoring the potential significant operational challenges presented by the COVID-19 pandemic, having regard to the company's safe and reliable operations; and - Assessing the principal and emerging risks relevant to the company.
+- Defining and establishing purpose and strategy including, where relevant, having regard to the purpose, strategy, culture and values defined by Entain plc.; and - Assessing the principal and emerging risks relevant to the company.